-If you’re a newbie to vacationing on the Outer Banks or you’ve been coming here for 20 years, there’s still questions that everyone has about the OBX!
+If you’re a newbie to vacationing on the Outer Banks or you’ve been coming here for 20 years, there are still questions that everyone has about the OBX!
 No worries, Resort Realty is here to help answer any questions you have about this magical place!

 How much does it cost to rent a house on the Outer Banks?

 This depends on the time of year you visit and the type of home you choose!
-In the off season, you can snag a home for $450 a week.
-During peak season; homes range from $1,000 to upwards for $18,000.
+In the off-season, you can snag a home for $450 a week.
+During peak season; homes range from $1,000 to upwards of $18,000.
 It all varies, but Outer Banks vacations can be super affordable!

 Is the Outer Banks like the Netflix Show?

 This is always a fun one, while there are some similarities in the show Outer Banks and on the actual Outer Banks, the show really doesn’t show this little island accurately.
 We wrote a blog on what is fact and what is fiction in the hit Netflix show, you can read all about it here.

 Is it expensive to live on the Outer Banks?

 The Outer Banks is a unique place and living on an island has its ups and downs.
 The median price of a home on the OBX is around $300,000 but compared to coastal towns like Charleston, Savannah, and the Florida Keys, the Outer Banks is a pretty affordable place to live.

 The Outer Banks is home to some of the BEST small local coffee shops (but we could be biased.)
 Front Porch Cafe, Ashley’s Espresso Parlour, and Waveriders are some of our top places to grab a coffee and a small bite to eat!

 What time of year is it best to visit the OBX?